| Feature/Factor | TikTok | YouTube |

 1. Content Quality – TikTokers vs YouTubers

-Youtube Content:
+YouTube Content:

 YouTubers can create any content related to any field on the platform.
 You can see educational videos, business ideas, and entertainment; you will even see full movies on YouTube.

-YouTube has an enormous amount of content where two types of Youtubers upload their videos.
+YouTube has an enormous amount of content where two types of YouTubers upload their videos.
 The first type shows those individuals who post simple videos.
 But the second type of creator uses expensive camera stuff and post-production hardware.

-Recently, it has introduced reels in its app where you can see short videos.
+Recently, it has introduced reels in its app, where you can see short videos.
 People are addicted to this feature.
 From the start, the app has been attracting people and growing consistently.

-TikTokers Content
+TikTokers Content:

 Brands are utilizing TikTokers to generate awareness and attract the youth.
-The main focus of the TikTok videos is to offer entertainment and maximize the scrolling.
+The main focus of the TikTok videos is to offer entertainment and maximize scrolling.
 When uploading content, it should be accurate and convey your point.

 2. YouTube vs TikTok – Ease of Use and Popularity

 YouTubers can easily make videos and upload them directly using free online editors.
 81% of YouTubers are adults, and their age is from 18 to 49.
-While TikTokers are younger, the number of users is increasing tremendously.
-60% of the users are between the ages of 16 to 24.

 TikTok comprehends that TikTokers need to create videos vividly and quickly, better than YouTube.
 The app’s user interface is like the videos cover the whole screen, making it more attractive.